 The CPI bus, which handles the communications between the data logger and GRANITE Measurement Modules, can accept addresses 1 to 120.
 Multiple GRANITE Measurement Modules may be connected to a single data logger using a daisy-chain or star topology.
 In both network configurations, as total cable length increases, the maximum possible bit rate decreases.
 Therefore, in networks with long cable lengths, it may be necessary to use the CPISpeed() instruction to decrease the CPI network bit rate from its default 250 kbps.
 Limitations on cable length and bit rate are discussed further in CPI network bit rate (p.
-35) and listed in Table 10-2 (p.
-36).
+39) and listed in Table 10-6 (p.
+39).

-Use the CPI calculator at www.campbellsci.eu/downloads/cpi-calculator doestimate the usage and capacity of a CPI network.
+Use the CPI calculator at www.campbellsci.com/downloads/cpi-calculator \square to estimate the usage and capacity of a CPI network.
 Select a CDM-A108 for a VOLT 108 and a CDM-A116 when using a VOLT 116.